christophergillard9696-lgtm/christophergillard9696-lgtm/README.md

 [Social Media Time & Tag Reach Analysis:](https://github.com/christophergillard9696-lgtm/Home-Brew-Social-Media-Market-Consumer-Insights-Experiment/blob/main/README.md) This project explores how data‑driven insights can shape a smarter content strategy for my own YouTube and TikTok channels, through post timings and tagging insights.

+(W.I.P) Affiliate Analyst Sandbox Proj: Forefilling job requiresments through test models, structures and insights.

 (W.I.P) [Ai Futures Report:](https://github.com/christophergillard9696-lgtm/Ai-Futures) A business intelligence project looking into the majority use cases of AI and their accompanying markets, exploring sector longevity, public/private sentiment outlook, cultural behaviors, investment economies, and intersections with established industries.
+(I have yet to source all the data to finish this project)

 (W.I.P) [Automated Data Management & Exportation Workflows:](https://github.com/christophergillard9696-lgtm/Automation-Designss) A short written piece and flow chart on enhancing Python, SQL, and Power BI skills in cloud environments (Airflow, AWS & Azure) for scalable, secured automated data gathering and conditional ELT & ETL pipelines.
+(Being a Junior in Data Engineering I am still elarning all the caveats and demands)

   # ⚙️ Tools I Use: